French phonology: Mid vowels

 The phonemic opposition of /ɛ/ and /e/ has been lost in the southern half of France, where these two sounds are found only in complementary distribution.
 The phonemic oppositions of /ɔ/ and /o/ and of /œ/ and /ø/ in terminal open syllables have been lost in almost all of France, but not in Belgium or in areas with an Arpitan substrate, where pot and peau are still opposed as /pɔ/ and /po/.

 Open vowels

-The phonemic contrast between front /a/ and back /ɑ/ is sometimes not maintained in Standard French, which leads some researchers to reject the idea of two distinct phonemes.
-However, the distinction is still clearly maintained in other dialects such as Quebec French.
+The phonemic contrast between front /a/ and back /ɑ/ is sometimes no longer maintained in Parisian French, which leads some researchers to reject the idea of two distinct phonemes.
+However, the back [ɑ] is always maintained in Northern French, but only in final open syllables, avocat (lawyer) [avokɑ], but in final closed syllables, the /ɑ/ phoneme is fronted to [aː], but it is always long, pâte (pasta) [paːt].
+The distinction is still clearly maintained in many dialects such as Quebec French.

 While there is much variation among speakers in France, a number of general tendencies can be observed.
 First of all, the distinction is most often preserved in word-final stressed syllables such as in these minimal pairs: